pschua/pschua.github.io/_posts/2025-03-01-thoughts-after-stepping-into-linux.md

 Thankfully I had a wireless Logitech Anywhere mouse that still had the USB receiver, so that worked.
 But not enough for me to get far enough.

-I slept without completing the a task, and it wasn't a good sleep.
-I ran down to the nearest office supplies shop the next day to get the cheapest wired keyboard that served only one purpose.
-It now sits in the cupboard since I've gotten myself a better keyboard.
+I slept without completing the task.
+It wasn't a good sleep.
+I ran down to the nearest office supplies shop the next day to get the cheapest wired keyboard that served only one purpose — installing Linux Mint.
+It now sits inside the cupboard since I've gotten myself a better keyboard.

 # Motherboard issues
 So there was a bit of drama at the PC shop that I didn't mention.